Keeping You Informed On Tax Year 2019

 March 31 – Raymond James mails Form 2439 statements.

 As an added convenience, you can choose to receive your tax documents electronically.
-To go paperless, enroll or log in to Investor Access, our secure system for accessing your account information online.
+To go paperless, enroll or log in to Client Access, our secure system for accessing your account information online.

 With electronic delivery, you’ll have 24/7 access to your client documents as soon as they become available.
 Not only will you be able to view your documents sooner, but also, your documents are archived together in one secure location so they are easy to find when you need them.